leorami/mxtk-site/docs/TaskBoard.md

 - [ ] Commit work in themed, verified increments; branch per major improvement
 - [ ] Run tests locally (or in Docker) per change; keep debug tools BASE_PATH-free
 - [ ] Update this TaskBoard with progress; attach evidence when applicable
+- [ ] Don't push anything.
+Commits only.

 ## Preserved items relevant to this wave